-Hard Realities about Playing Poker Professionally - Part 1
+The Hard Realities of Playing Poker Professionally Part 1

 This week CardRunners coach Matthew "mindcirkus" Wheat fills us in on the hard realities of being a professional poker player.

 Matthew "mindcirkus" Wheat is a professional poker player.
 He successfully transitioned from NLHE to PLO, and in 2010 made the final table of WSOP Event #55, the $10,000 PLO Championship.